kohlmeierv/TravelTide/README.md

 - `sklearn.cluster` (KMeans)
 - `sklearn.metrics` (silhouette_score, accuracy_score, confusion_matrix, roc_auc_score)

-All dependencies are listed in the `requirements.txt` file and can be installed with a single command as shown in step 3 above.
+All dependencies are listed in the `requirements.txt` file and can be installed with a single command (see above).

 ---